thsmi/sieve/ROADMAP.md

 ## Status: [Next Generation Parser](https://github.com/thsmi/sieve/projects/1)

-The graphical editor support just the very basic [RFC 5228 (Sieve: An Email Filtering Language)](https://tools.ietf.org/html/rfc5228) syntax.
+The graphical editor just supports the very basic [RFC 5228 (Sieve: An Email Filtering Language)](https://tools.ietf.org/html/rfc5228) syntax.
 Most of the parsing is hardcoded instead of using a generic parser.
 But this is addressed by the “next generation parser”.
 It is designed to be pluggable and allows a very easy way of extending the graphical editor.

 Currently the parser works acceptably but still has issues which needs to be addressed.